Dynamics 365 Field Service ROI — What Actually Pays Back

 | Average drive time per job | 34 min | 26 min | 8 min × 25 techs × 5 days = 2.5 extra jobs/week capacity |

-Implementation cost for this engagement was $68,000 — scoping, configuration, data migration from the legacy system, integration with their accounting software, and 90-day stabilization support.
-License cost for 30 users (25 field + 5 office) was approximately $37,500/year at Frontline Worker and standard Field Service rates.
+The engagement covered scoping, configuration, data migration from the legacy system, integration with their accounting software, and 90-day stabilization support.
+Annual license cost for the 30 users (25 field + 5 office) reflected a mix of Frontline Worker and standard Field Service tiers.

-Net year-one ROI: $210,000 benefit against $105,500 in total cost (implementation + year-1 licenses) = roughly 2x return in year one.
-Year two returns become significantly stronger as the implementation cost amortizes and the operational gains compound.
+Net year-one ROI: the measured benefit came in at roughly twice the total first-year cost (implementation plus year-one licenses).
+Year-two returns become significantly stronger as the implementation cost amortizes and the operational gains compound.

 Important caveat: This company started from a genuinely poor baseline — a 12-year-old FSM system with brittle data and manual dispatch.
 Companies migrating from a competent modern FSM (ServiceTitan, FieldEdge) will see smaller first-year gains because they're already capturing some of these efficiencies.